user8595/mdernize/README.md

 A minimalist cursor theme for Windows.
 Usability over looks.

-Tested only on a 14" 1366x768 HD screen, so might be small on higher resolution (?).
+Tested only on a 14" 1366x768 HD screen, so might be small on higher resolutions (?).

 ## Installation